cockroachdb/docs/src/current/_includes/v24.3/wal-failover-metrics.md

-You can monitor if WAL failover occurs using the following metrics:
+You can monitor WAL failover occurrences using the following metrics:

 - `storage.wal.failover.secondary.duration`: Cumulative time spent (in nanoseconds) writing to the secondary WAL directory.
 Only populated when WAL failover is configured.
 - `storage.wal.failover.primary.duration`: Cumulative time spent (in nanoseconds) writing to the primary WAL directory.
 Only populated when WAL failover is configured.